ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-06-ethereum-classic-course-16-what-is-wetc/index.md

 ERC-20 tokens are coins created using smart contracts inside smart contracts blockchains such as ETC or Ethereum.

-These are not native because they are not used for block rewards or transactions fees, they are just created freely by dapp developers, and may be used for many things.
+These are not native because they are not used for block rewards or transaction fees, they are just created freely by dapp developers, and may be used for many things.

 Examples of ERC-20 tokens may be SHIBA Inu Classic in ETC or SHIBA Inu in Ethereum.